When you update a product description, you want to update your search index.

 Your database is now connected to Sequin.
 If you’d like a step-by-step guide, check out our Quickstart.

-Create a consumers that captures every row in your products table:
+Create a webhook subscription that captures every row in your products table:

 1. Click the Create Consumer button and then select the users table.